SMK121/Containerisation-Docker-kubernetes/README.md

 A custom `index.html` file was created to replace the default Nginx landing page.

-The page was customised with:
+The webpage was customised with:

 - Matrix-style black background
 - Green terminal-style text
-- Tech 610 Docker & Kubernetes simulation information
+- Tech 610 Docker containerisation information

 Example: